 Jason Kirschenstein serves as Principal Biologist and Vice President for SII and is highly experienced in general and special-status wildlife and vegetation surveys, mitigation planning, regulatory compliance, Geographic Information System (GIS) applications, and environmental impact analysis.
-Mr. Kirschenstein is well versed in the planning process, and has successfully performed as an integral member on planning and design teams.
-He has provided biological and regulatory compliance services for local agencies, utilities, and private development projects.
 Mr. Kirschenstein is well versed in construction and mitigation monitoring and habitat restoration design / implementation and has extensive experience in the preparation of permit packages for Clean Water Act Section 404 U.S. Army Corps of Engineers permits, CWA Section 401 Certifications from the Regional Water Quality Control Board, and California Department of Fish and Wildlife Section 1602 Streamed Alteration Agreements.
 Mr. Kirschenstein has also managed the preparation of U.S. Fish and Wildlife Service Section 7 and Section 10 documentation per the Federal Endangered Species Act and CDFW Section 2081 take authorization documentation per the California Endangered Species Act.
-With nearly 20 years of experience working with various GIS applications, Mr. Kirschenstein’s capabilities range from habitat suitability mapping to performing complex constraints analyses.
-He has worked closely with various public agencies and private interests to obtain and properly manage GIS data.
-Mr. Kirschenstein’s proficiency with advanced GPS technology, AutoCAD applications, image processing software, database management, and other GIS-related equipment enhances his overall GIS production and management capabilities.
+Mr. Kirschenstein received his B.S. in Natural Resource Management with a Concentration in Wildlife Biology from Cal Poly, San Luis Obispo in 1998.